 The objectives of the scheme are to keep employers' contributions at as constant a rate as possible.
-As at the last valuation dated 31 March 2013 the actuary reported a funding level of 85%.
+As at the last valuation dated 31 March 2016 the actuary reported a funding level of 92%.
 Funding levels are monitored on an annual basis.
-The next triennial valuation is due to be completed 31 March 2016.
+The next triennial valuation is due to be completed 31 March 2019.

 The liabilities show the underlying commitments that the Authority has in the long run to pay post employment (retirement) benefits.
-The total liability of £343.6m (£9.6m Local Government Pension Scheme and £334.0m Firefighters Pension Schemes) has a substantial impact on the net worth of the Authority as recorded in the Balance Sheet.
+The total liability of £394.7m (£10.4m Local Government Pension Scheme and £384.3m Firefighters Pension Schemes) has a substantial impact on the net worth of the Authority as recorded in the Balance Sheet.
 However, statutory arrangements for funding the deficit mean that the financial position of the Authority remains healthy:

-- the deficit on the local government scheme will be made good by increased contributions over the remaining working life of employees (i.e. before payments fall due), as assessed by the scheme actuary; and - finance is only required to be raised to cover discretionary benefits when the pensions are actually paid. - the Firefighters Pension schemes are unfunded national schemes with Employers' contributions determined by the Secretary of State on the advice of the Government Actuary who will have regard to the total cost of the Scheme henefits
+- the deficit on the local government scheme will be made good by increased contributions over the remaining working life of employees (i.e. before payments fall due), as assessed by the scheme actuary; and - finance is only required to be raised to cover discretionary benefits when the pensions are actually paid. - the Firefighters Pension schemes are unfunded national schemes with Employers' contributions determined by the Secretary of State on the advice of the Government Actuary who will have regard to the total cost of the Scheme benefits.

-In 2016/17 the Authority anticipates paying £1.157m contributions to the Local Government Pension scheme, £0.043m towards the 1992 Firefighters Pension scheme, £0.008m towards the 2006 Firefighters Pension scheme and £2.560m towards the 2015 Firefighters Pension scheme.
+In 2017/18 the Authority anticipates paying £1.087m contributions to the Local Government Pension scheme, £2.176m towards the Firefighters Pension schemes.

-The weighted average duration of the defined benefit obligation for Local Government Pension scheme members is 20.9 years and the Firefighters Pension Scheme is 17.3 years (20.5 years for injury pensions).
+The weighted average duration of the defined benefit obligation for Local Government Pension scheme members is 20.3 years and the Firefighters Pension Scheme is 17.4 years (20.3 years for injury pensions).